wjzhengsh/hyper-protect-dbaas-for-mongodb/troubleshoot.md

 {: #troubleshoot-clusterid}
 {: troubleshoot}

-You might receive the **Get Cluster ID Failed** error when you use the Safari browser to open the {{site.data.keyword.ihsdbaas_mongodb_full}} service instance dashboard.
+You might receive the error **Get Cluster ID Failed — Cannot get cluster id from cookie.
+Please make sure cookie is enabled in your browser!** when you use the Safari browser to open the {{site.data.keyword.ihsdbaas_mongodb_full}} service instance dashboard.
 {: tsSymptoms}

 Cookies are blocked or cross-site tracking is prevented.